BrandtHill/DJBot/README.md

 # Voice Commands

 Most recently I've fully implemented listening to incoming audio data for Nostrum.
 At the time of writing the only other Discord libraries that I know of that support listening to audio are `discord.js` and someone's fork of `discord.py`.
 Discord does not provide documentation on voice listening, but they do use standard protocols and formats.
 A use case for this might be to record audio tracks to files for a meeting.
 I don't have a use for this, but I have added some speech recognition functionality to this project.
 It uses `vosk`, an open source offline speech recognition tool.
 By default each guild will have an instance of `vosk` started.
 You can say `DJ play`, and if the speech is recognized, DJ Bot will begin shuffling a hardcoded directory of music my machine.
 You can also say `DJ pause`, `DJ resume`, `DJ stop`, `DJ skip`, `DJ leave`, which are equivalent to the text-based commands (skip uses a value of `1`) when spoken.

+# Soundboard

+I've added a configurable soundboard for each guild.
+A user can enter a url which gets downloaded and transcoded into raw opus and stored in an `:ets` table and synced to disk in a `:dets` table.
+Showing the soundboard will send an interaction response with a button for each sound, and they can be clicked for instant audio playback.

 # Examples